May 20th, 2015|

 Car repair and the task of getting temporary transportation can be a very confusing and expensive process.

 Even a fender-bender is going to be trouble, but understand that even if the crash wasn’t your fault, the best way to protect your rights is to consult an experienced Alabama personal injury lawyer.
-The attorneys at Cory Watson have successfully represented automobile accident victims for more than thirty years, and our lawyers are available to provide a free consultation.
+The car accident attorneys at Cory Watson have successfully represented injury victims for more than thirty years, and our lawyers are available to provide a free consultation.